ClementNerma/Senva/README.md

     .      |     /     | Assign a number to the cell
     <      |     -     | Point to the previous cell
     \>     |     -     | Point to the next cell
-    '      |     -     | Point to the first cell
+    '      |     0     | Point to a given cell
     \`     |     -     | Point to the last cell
     #      |     -     | Ask the user for a number (integer between 0 and 255)
     ?      |     /     | Condition
     !      |     /     | Inverted condition
     ;      |     /     | Loop
+    ,      |     /     | Inverted loop
     $      |     -     | End of a condition/Loop
-    ^      |     -     | Store the pointer into the cell
+    @      |     -     | Store the pointer into the cell
     :      |     -     | Display the cell as a number
-    ,      |     /     | Convert the string in the buffer to ASCII code
+    _      |     /     | Convert the string in the buffer to ASCII code
     ~      |     -     | Display the cell as a string (ASCII code)
     =      |     -     | Reset the memory
     &      |     0     | Assign a number to the entire memory
     %      |    255    | Generate a random number between 0 and the value
+    (      |     -     | Ask the user for a string, which will be stored into the memory

 **NOTE :** If the default value is '/' that means you need to specify a buffer, '-' means that no buffer is needed.
 The default value is the value taken if you DO NOT specify a buffer.